Knicks find new way to lose in 15th NBA game ever to go four overtimes

 New York’s Carmelo Anthony scored a game-high 45 points, but was one of four Knicks to foul out.

-Saturday’s game marked the first quadruple-overtime game in the NBA since the Detroit Pistons and Chicago Bulls went four extra frames last season on Dec.
+Sunday’s game marked the first quadruple-overtime game in the NBA since the Detroit Pistons and Chicago Bulls went four extra frames last season on Dec.
 18, 2015.
 Only three games have ever gone longer, with the Indianapolis Olympians and Rochester Royals playing a record six-OT game in 1951.
 (For Knicks fans out there drowning your sorrows after this loss, there’s an easy bar bet to win.)

 Knicks guard Courtney Lee missed a potential game-winning 21-footer at the end of the third overtime, and then failed on two more chances to send the game to a fifth overtime, including a great look from 3 he left just short at the buzzer (understandable, given that he had played 52 minutes):